dustingouner/ideabox/README.md

 - We successfully navigated working collaboratively with multiple people's schedules by remaining flexible and adaptable.

 #### Challenges:
-- We originally had a tough time getting the the display to update along with the data model.
-We ened up using "hidden" as filter with ".add" and ".remove"
+- We originally had a tough time getting the display to update along with the data model.
+We ended up using "hidden" as filter with ".add" and ".remove"
 - Another challenge was figuring out how to set up the filtering system.
 We originally had to repeat the innerHTML, but created a new function to simplfy it.